 Ancerl, Karel b.
 April 11, 1908 d.
 July 3, 1973 Conductor.
 He built the Czech Philharmonic Orchestra into one of the world's great classical ensembles.
 Ancerl was born in Tucapy, Bohemia (now part of the Czech Republic), and studied conducting with Hermann Scherchen and Vaclav Talich.
 His career as a conductor for Czech Radio in Prague was curtailed in 1939 when the Nazis barred Jewish artists from public activity.
-Deported to the concentration camp at Theresienstadt (Terezin) in 1941, Ancerl played a major role in its legendary music scene...[Read More] (Bio by: Robert Edwards) Vysehradsky Hrbitov, Prague, Prague Capital City, Czech Republic
+Deported to the concentration camp at Theresienstadt (Terezin) in 1941, Ancerl played a major role in its legendary music scene...[Read More] (Bio by: Bobb Edwards) Vysehradsky Cemetery, Prague, Prague Capital City, Czech Republic

 Averchenko, Arkady b.
 March 27, 1881 d.
 March 12, 1925 Author, Editor.
 One of Russia's most popular satirists in the years before the 1917 Revolution.
 In his hundreds of short stories he used farcical situations and grotesque characters to make pungent observations about urban middle class life of his era.
 Arkady Timofeevich Averchenko was born in Sevastapol, Crimea, the son of an impoverished merchant.
 He was educated mostly at home because of poor eyesight and his teen years were spent working menial jobs.
-In 1900 he moved to Kharkov...[Read More] (Bio by: Robert Edwards) Olsanske hrbitovy, Prague, Prague Capital City, Czech Republic Plot: Section 19, to the right of the church
+In 1900 he moved to Kharkov...[Read More] (Bio by: Bobb Edwards) Olsanske hrbitovy, Prague, Prague Capital City, Czech Republic Plot: Section 19, to the right of the church

-Benes, Eduard b.
+Benes, Edvard b.
 May 28, 1884 d.
 September 3, 1948 Czechoslovakian President.
 He was born in Kozlany, Bohemia, which at the time was a province of Austria-Hungary.
 He was one of the leaders of the Czechoslovakian independence movement.
 At the end of World War I, he participated at the Versailles conference and was one of the main forces behind the creation of Czechoslovakia.
 He became the first Foreign Minister of Czechoslovakia and in 1935, he became the second president of Czechoslovakia.
-During World War II, he fled Czechoslovakia and...[Read More] (Bio by: Anonymous) Benes Villa, Sezimovo Usti, Jihocesky, Czech Republic
+During World War II, he fled Czechoslovakia and...[Read More] (Bio by: Anonymous) Benes Villa, Sezimovo Usti, Jihocesky (South Bohemia), Czech Republic

 Bernard d.
 1240 Bishop of Prague.
 Since 1226 he was canon and chancellor of the Prague cathedral chapter.
 After the death of Jan II he was elected as his successor on September 10th, 1236.
 He was consecrated on May 10th, 1237 in Erfurt by Siegfried of Eppstein, Archbishop of Mainz, and the Bishops Ekkehard of Merseburg and Wilhelm of Havelberg.
 There is not much known about his time as bishop.
 (Bio by: Lutetia) Saint Vitus Cathedral, Prague, Prague Capital City, Czech Republic